 Read all about it in the April 2022 issue of the Joshua Tree Voice:

-The high desert in Southern California, at altitudes from 2,500 feet to a mile and more, is a place like no other.
-It’s beautiful, intense and unpredictable.
+The high desert in Southern California, at altitudes ranging from 2,500 feet to a mile and more, is a place like no other.
+It’s beautiful intense, and unpredictable.
 Joshua trees stand as silent sentinels.
 A magnesium sun cautions you.
-At midnight under a billion stars and the Milky Way, if the coyotes aren’t howling it’s quiet enough to hear your heart beating in your chest.
-Hot summers, winter snows, wildlife everywhere.
+At midnight under a billion stars and

-With the 20 foot long theatre curtains in the barn pulled back to make full use of the high-ceiling acoustics, bring out your inner Bonham slamming some drums.
+Stand behind the same microphones that Billie Holiday and Frank Sinatra used to tattoo the sound of their souls into history.
+Sit at the white Steinway grand piano and channel some John Lennon.
+Exercise your Muscle Shoals on an old Hammond B3 organ.
+Plug a Telecaster into a beat-up tweed Fender Deluxe amplifier, turn it up to 12 and get in touch with your twang.
+With the 20 foot long theatre curtains pulled back to make full use of the barn's high ceiling acoustics, bring out your inner Bonham slamming some drums.
 Put a mic up in the loft and hit record.
-Back in the control room behind the big MCI console, push up the faders and listen to what those drums sound like recorded onto 2" 16 track tape at 15 inches per second.
+Back in the control room behind the MCI console, push up the faders and listen to what those drums sound like recorded onto 2" 16 track tape at 15 inches per second.
 It'll spoil you.
 Put some wood in the stove and mic up your acoustic guitar.